MartinPezet/portfolio-website/README.md

 - Added App logo to Google API Consent Screen when completed
 - Change Google API Domains when deploying

+### Other OAuth providers to include
+- Facebook
+- Github
+- Microsoft Azure

 ## Deployment

 This project is going to be deployed using a docker image using nginx for natural load balancing, caching and general web serving ability